MaxManthey/100DaysOfCode/i-pokemon-webscraper/README.md

 # Pokemon Webscraper

-Node app to get info on any pokemon using webscraping.
+Node app to get Info on any pokemon using webscraping.
+Cheerio and Puppeteer will be used to scrape the data from [Pokemon DB](https://pokemondb.net/)